Coronavirus digest: Canada approves BioNTech-Pfizer vaccine for young teens | DW | 05.05.2021

 India reported 3,780 deaths on Wednesday, the country's highest daily death toll since the pandemic began.

-According to the World Health Organization, India accounted for one in four deaths across the world over the last week.
+According to the WHO, India accounted for one in four deaths across the world over the last week.
 The country also reported 46% of the global cases in the past week.

 The country's central bank on Wednesday pledged to release $6.7 billion in cheap financing for vaccine makers, hospitals and health firms to help combat the virus.